nodejs/admin/Moderation-Policy.md

   * block users
   * report accounts to GitHub
-* Accounts that are reasonably believed to be bots (other than bots authorized by both TSC and CommComm) are subject to immediate Blocking.
+* Accounts that are reasonably believed to be bots (other than bots authorized by the TSC) are subject to immediate Blocking.
 * Issues, pull requests, discussions, and comments that are spam (job posting, service advertising, etc.) are subject to immediate moderation.
 * Collaborators may use the Hide feature in the GitHub interface for off-topic